-We are offering 11,000,000 of our ordinary shares in a global offering.
+We are offering 11,000,000 of our ordinary shares in a global offering

-We are offering 5,485,000 American Depositary Shares, or ADSs, in the United States, referred to herein as the U.S. offering.
+We are offering American Depositary Shares, or ADSs, in the United States, referred to herein as the U.S. offering.
 Each ADS represents the right to receive two ordinary shares and may be evidenced by American Depositary Receipts, or ADRs.

-We are concurrently offering 30,000 ordinary shares in Europe and countries outside the United States in a private placement, referred to herein as the European private placement.
+We are concurrently offering ordinary shares in Europe and countries outside the United States in a private placement, referred to herein as the European private placement.

 The closing of each of the U.S. offering and the European private placement, together referred to as the global offering, will occur simultaneously.
+The total number of ordinary shares, including ordinary shares represented by ADSs, in the U.S. offering and the European private placement is subject to reallocation between these offerings as permitted under applicable laws and regulations.

-This is the initial public offering of our ADSs.
-We have been approved to list our ADSs on the Nasdaq Global Market under the symbol "RNLX."
+This is the initial public offering of our ADSs and no public market currently exists for our ADSs or ordinary shares in the United States.
+We have applied to list our ADSs on the Nasdaq Global Market under the symbol "RNLX."
 Our ordinary shares trade on AIM, a market operated by the London Stock Exchange, under the symbol "RENX."
-The last reported sale price of our ordinary shares on AIM on July 16, 2020 was £6.25 per ordinary share.
+The last reported sale price of our ordinary shares on AIM on July 10, 2020 was £5.70 per ordinary share, equivalent to a price of \$14.22 per ADS, based on an exchange rate of \$1.2469 per £1.00 as of July 2, 2020 and an ADS-to-share ratio of 1-to-2.